 Always ensure that your name, address and National Insurance number is on everything that you send.

 When your entitlement to benefit has been calculated you will receive a determination letter showing how it has been worked out.
 You must check this letter carefully and let us know if any of the information used is incorrect.

-You have the right to a review and if necessary a further review of any determination that the Council has made regarding your Housing/Council Tax Benefit, however this must be done within strict time scales.
+You have the right to a review and if necessary a further review of any determination that the Council has made regarding your Housing Benefit or LCTS, however this must be done within strict time scales.
 You should contact the Benefits Section if you need to know more about this.

 If your circumstances change you must inform the Benefits Section straight away.
 Failure to do so may mean that we will take court action against you and if we pay you too much benefit, you will have to repay it.

-Did you know that you can now report changes in circumstances affecting Housing and Council Tax Benefit over the telephone?
+Did you know that you can now report changes in circumstances affecting Housing Benefit and LCTS over the telephone?